Shoulders Down, Inc. and Rising Phoenix T'ai Chi

 April 2004

-Academic Degree 1981, BA, Cum Laude, Psychology, Georgia State University
+Academic Degree 1981, BA, Cum Laude, Psychology/Business Management, Georgia State University

 T'ai Chi and Qi Gong Certifications